medialab/toflit18/README.md

 # TOFLIT 18

-Repository holding the sources of the TOFLIT18's datascape.
+Repository holding the source code of the TOFLIT18's datascape.